mjpritchard/test-decap-help/content/docs/short-term-project-storage/faqs-storage.md

 well as an additional and larger scratch area._

-**Suggested solution:** Please consider using your home directory for small- file storage, or `/work/scratch-nopw*` for situations involving LOTUS intermediate job storage.
+**Suggested solution:** Please consider using your home directory for small- file storage, or `/work/scratch-nopw2` for situations involving LOTUS intermediate job storage.
 It should be possible to share code, scripts and other small files from your home directory by changing the file and directory permissions yourself.

 We are planning to address this further in Phase 5 by deploying additional SSD storage which could be made available in small amounts to GWSs as an additional type of storage.
+[Now available: please ask about adding an "SMF" volume to your workspace]

 #### Issues writing netCDF3 classic files to SOF storage type

-Writing netCDF3 classic files to SOF storage e.g. /gws/nopw/j04/* should be avoided.
+Writing netCDF3 classic files to SOF storage e.g. `/gws/nopw/j04/*` should be avoided.
 This is due to the fact that operations involving a lot of repositioning of the file pointer (as happens with netCDF3 writing) has similar issues from writing large numbers of small files to SOF storage (known as QB ).

-**Suggested solution:** It is more efficient to write netCDF3 classic files to another filesystem type (e.g. /work/scratch/pw* or /work/scratch-nopw*) and then move them to a SOF GWS, rather than writing directly to SOF.
+**Suggested solution:** It is more efficient to write netCDF3 classic files to another filesystem type (e.g. /work/scratch/pw* or /work/scratch-nopw2) and then move them to a SOF GWS, rather than writing directly to SOF.

 ---